Category: AP Biology

 Biomolecules – Guided Learning

-This lesson was inspired by a POGIL lesson on proteins, though I have made this one for remote learning and shortened it.
-Like other process oriented guided learning activities, this one gives students graphics and information and then has them perform tasks to build their knowledge and understanding of the topic.
-The slides start with […]
+This lesson was inspired by a POGIL lesson on proteins.
+Like other process oriented guided learning activities, students examine graphics and information.
+Then they perform tasks to build their knowledge and understanding of the topic.
+The slides start with the basic structure of an amino acid, where students identify the carboxyl and amine groups.
+Then…

 -